Allan Pinkerton was an abolitionist, detective, and spy best known for creating the Pinkerton Detective Agency in 1850

 In 1861, while investigating a railway case, the agency uncovered an assassination plot against Abraham Lincoln and was instrumental in foiling it.
 President Lincoln hired the Pinkerton Detective Agency to organize a “secret service” to obtain military information on the Confederates and sometimes act as Lincoln’s bodyguard during the Civil War.
 Working diligently, Allan Pinkerton traveled under the pseudonym of “Major E.J.
 Allen.”
 After the Civil War, Allan returned to his duties at the detective agency, often hired by the government to perform many of the same duties that are now regularly assigned to the Secret Service, the FBI, and the CIA.
 The agency also worked for the railroads and overland stage companies, actively chasing down several outlaws, including Jesse James, the Reno Brothers, and Butch Cassidy and his Wild Bunch.

-When Robert Pinkerton died in 1868, Allan assumed full control of the Pinkerton Detective Agency.
-However, just a year later, in the autumn of 1869, Allan suffered a paralyzing stroke which nearly killed him.
+When Robert Pinkerton died in 1868, Allan assumed complete control of the Pinkerton Detective Agency.
+However, just a year later, in the autumn of 1869, Allan suffered a paralyzing stroke that nearly killed him.
 However, Pinkerton recovered and continued to operate the agency until his death.
 Pinkerton passed away on July 1, 1884, and his agency was taken over by his sons, Robert and William, who continued the agency’s movement from detective work to security and protection.